Quick Answer

 Feel: Smooth, gentle flow

-Timing: 4 counts with soft nature
+Timing: 2, 4, or 6 counts with soft nature

 Common Elements